farhi/looktxt/README.md

 ---
 GPL-2

 This tool is extracted from the iFit project <http://ifit.mccode.org/>.
+The optional NeXus/HDF API can be obtained at https://github.com/nexusformat/code

 Author
 ---